engulsax/Grass-Snake/README.md

 Glad you asked!

 In Swedish Grass Snake = Snok.
-If one were to transalate from swedish "snoka" to english it would be "snooping"
+If one were to transalate "snoka" from swedish to english it would be "snooping".

 Also, grass snake was written in python, which makes the name fitting.